 Building a Repeatable Outreach System

-The difference between a 10% response rate and a 48% response rate isn't one magic tactic.
-It's the compound effect of better candidate data, AI-driven personalization, multi-channel delivery, smart timing, and consistent follow-up.
-Each element adds a few percentage points, and together they nearly triple what most recruiters achieve through manual LinkedIn outreach alone.
+Five elements compounding together drive the gap between a 10% InMail rate and a 48% AI outreach rate: better candidate data, AI-driven personalization, multi-channel delivery, smart timing, and consistent follow-up.
+Strip any one of them out and your ceiling drops.
+Together, they nearly triple what most recruiters achieve through manual LinkedIn outreach alone.

-The data is clear: 69% of recruiting teams now use AI for hiring according to SHRM, and the gap between AI adopters and manual recruiters is widening every quarter.
-If your outreach still depends on manually writing InMails one at a time, you're competing against platforms that personalize thousands of messages simultaneously across every channel candidates use.
+According to SHRM’s 2025 Talent Trends report, 69% of recruiting teams now use AI for hiring - and the gap between AI adopters and manual recruiters is widening every quarter.
+If your outreach still depends on manually writing InMails one at a time, you’re competing against platforms that personalize thousands of messages simultaneously across every channel candidates use.

-The playbook above isn't theoretical.
-It's the same framework that drives a 48% response rate across 850M+ candidate profiles, with recruiters filling positions in approximately two weeks.
+None of this is theoretical.
+This framework drives a 48% response rate across 850M+ candidate profiles, with recruiters filling positions in approximately two weeks.
 Every step - better data, smarter personalization, multi-channel sequences, optimized timing, and automatic follow-up - is available today in a single platform.

 Start by auditing your current outreach numbers.
-If your response rate sits below 20%, the biggest gains will come from adding channels and improving personalization.
-If you're already above 20%, focus on timing optimization and sequence refinement to push into the top tier.
+Response rates below 20% mean the biggest gains come from adding channels and improving personalization.
+Above 20%, focus on timing optimization and sequence refinement to push into the top tier.
 Either way, the move from manual to AI-powered outreach is the single highest-ROI change most recruiting teams can make right now.

 Automate your LinkedIn outreach with Pin →